marknooch/foodtrucks/readme.md

 * This was a fun exploration of AWS.
 To this point, my work in the cloud involved using terraform to manage Azure resources.
 It was nice to see those skills transfer to AWS quickly.
 * I recently ran across [Act](https://github.com/nektos/act) which lets you run github actions locally.
 I wish I knew about that at the outset -- [PR #16](https://github.com/marknooch/foodtrucks/pull/16) would have been much cleaner.
 * writing DRY HCL is difficult.
 [CloudPosse](https://github.com/cloudposse) has published quite a few modules which I would explore in an enterprise setting.
+* Apply errors are common.
+I'd use [terraform's workspace](https://www.terraform.io/language/state/workspaces) functionality to test `apply` steps as part of the pull request process in a team environment.
+* I'd rather write HCL than a resume :)